khyatipadhiyar/stringanagram/README.md

 "# stringanagram"
-In this simple web app, I check whether two strings are anagram of each other or not.
+In this simple web app, I check whether two strings are anagram of each other or not.<br/>
 Live link- https://khyatipadhiyar.github.io/stringanagram/